Montreuil Sur Mer market

 Place Verte/Place Darnétal

-5 Place Darnétal and 12 Rue Saint-Gengoult ( in the lower town)
+5 Place Darnétal et 12 Rue Saint-Gengoult (Ville Basse)

 Rue du Grand Sermon